 $1,000 to $5,000 for computers.

-than silverware, platinum, coins, and medals.
+than silverware, platinum, and coins.

-$1,000 to $1,500 on securities, accounts, deeds, evidences of debt, letters
+$1,000 to $1,500 for securities, accounts, deeds, evidences of debt, letters

 of credit, notes other than bank notes, manuscripts, passports, tickets,

-$1,000 to $1,500 on watercraft, including their trailers, furnishings,
+$1,000 to $1,500 for watercraft, including their trailers, furnishings,

 equipment, and outboard motors.